Acura NSX Insurance Rates

 - The average rate for a 40-year-old driver using $500 deductibles is $1,884

-- Buying pricier low deductibles for comprehensive and collision insurance will increase the cost to $2,444
+- Choosing low deductibles for comprehensive and collision insurance will increase the cost to $2,444

-- The cost for full coverage for a 16-year-old driver for full coverage can be $6,830 a year
+- The cost for full coverage for a teen driver can be $6,830 a year

-A more mature driver with a clean driving record and high deductibles may pay as low as $1,700 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers can expect to pay as much as $6,800 a year.
+More mature drivers with no driving violations and high deductibles could pay as little as $1,700 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers will be charged as much as $6,800 a year.
 View Rates by Age

-Where you live makes a big difference in Acura NSX insurance prices.
-A 40-year-old driver could pay as low as $1,240 a year in states like Idaho, Maine, and Iowa, or at least $2,690 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in Acura NSX insurance rates.
+A 40-year-old driver could pay as low as $1,240 a year in states like Idaho, Maine, and Iowa, or as much as $2,690 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |